BLUE DOOR THEATRE COMPANY

 The Bull Theatre established Blue Door following a successful commission by Barnet Museum to produce a production that commemorated the 1471 Battle of Barnet, local playwright James Godwin wrote The Fog of War specifically for The Bull Players in 2021 and was performed in an open-air site, most likely on the actual battle ground.
 The play centred around the untold women’s story on the eve of battle.

 In Feb 2022 Blue Door performed The Pinter Project, two short Harold Pinter plays; Mountain Language and One for the Road, followed by a live interview with Irving Wardle, The Times Theatre critic, and a close friend of Pinter.
 The evening raised money for Amnesty International which has become our adopted charity.
 In July 2022 the company performed an anarchic cabaret using material from Dario Fo, Steven Berkoff and Franca Rama, the politics of the 1980s had surprising resonance for today and was brilliantly supported by a slimmed down version of a local band The Silencerz, with all original songs by Nick Godwin.

-The Tempest by William Shakespeare is Blue Door’s next production in Feb 2023, the play is often described as problematic for contemporary audiences and Blue Door explore this with panache and vigour.
-Blue Door is delighted to have Andrew Tiernan and Marios Hajiypanayi alternating the role of Prospero, supported by a fantastic cast.
+The Tempest by William Shakespeare was our production this Spring, the play is often described as problematic for contemporary audiences and Blue Door explored this with panache and vigour.
+Blue Door was delighted to have Andrew Tiernan playing the role of Prospero, supported by a fantastic cast.

 Following the successful production of The Tempest, Blue Door Theatre Company are embarking on a new and exciting devising project on Barnet Fair, circa 1860’s.

 Their next show couldn’t be more different in terms of form and content but will undoubtedly entertain and engage their audience, using live music, traditional folk songs, music hall, comedy and tragedy in all its historic glory!